Matthew-Taber/ss-docs/secret-management/procedures/erasing-secrets/index.md

 1. Use the calendar and time widgets to set the **Erase After Date**.
 It must be minimum of 24 hours away to give the erase secrets request time to process.
 If you set it to less than that, you cannot continue the process.

 1. Type your reasoning for permanently erasing the secret or secrets in the **Reason** text box.
-This is not tedium—the granter will need this to decide whether to let you take this irreversible operation, destroying the audit trail of the secret.
+This is not tedium—the granter will need this to decide whether to let you take this irreversible, destructive action.
 Specifically, explain why a deactivation is not sufficient.

 1. Click the **Erase** button.
 A confirmation popup appears: